gamajo/codeception-redirects/README.md

 $I->followRedirects(false);
 ```

 * `param bool` $followRedirects Whether to follow automatic redirects or not.
-Default behaviour is true, so most times you'll want to pass in false for 301 redirects tests.'
+Default behaviour is true, so most times you'll want to pass in false for 301 redirects tests.

 ### seePermanentRedirectTo